Eclipse is an open-source IDE used for computer programming. Through can turn Eclipse into a multi-language programming software application.

 This post will introduce and give a bit of background on Eclipse IDE.
 It will also discuss some of its great features, the installation process on Windows (based on Windows 10), setting up your first workspace and project, how to set up a remote connection, install a terminal and how to update Eclipse IDE.

-Eclipse is free-to-use and has all the features one would expect from any proper IDE.
+Even though Eclipse is free-to-use, it has all the features one would expect from any proper IDE.
 Out of the box, Eclipse IDE has the following features:

 - FTP connections to a remote server (through an addon — see RSE later)

-Syntax highlighting, content assist, code refactoring and code formatting makes Eclipse IDE a good choice for new developers.
+Syntax highlighting, content assist, code refactoring and code formatting make Eclipse IDE a good choice for new developers.

 Error checking aims to detect and list possible bugs in code and code formatting allows all the code to be formatted with the correct spacing with keyboard shortcuts (Ctrl + Shift + F).

-A terminal can be installed as an ad-on (see later).
+A terminal can be installed as an add-on (see later).

 Eclipse for website developers